ShanghaiTech Mapping Robot is All You Need: Robot System for Collecting Universal Ground Vehicle Datasets: Sensor Suite

 \subsection{IR Cameras}

-IR cameras can measure temperature and thus be used to tell heat-emitting objects like human beings, animals, vehicles, etc., from the background.
+Far infrared (IR) cameras, more precisely thermal cameras, can measure temperature and thus be used to tell heat-emitting objects like human beings, animals, vehicles, etc., from the background.
 They are also good at detecting fire or malfunctioning electricity equipment.

-For our robot, we chose FLIR A315, a compact uncooled microbolometer thermal camera.
+For our robot, we chose FLIR A315 (Fig. \ref{fig:sensors_overview}-e), a compact uncooled microbolometer thermal camera.
 A315 features a $320 \times 240$ pixels Vanadium Oxide detector, having a temperature detection range from -20°C to 120°C with an accuracy up to ±2°C. Its built-in lens provides a 25° field of view and motorized focusing control.
 It has a spatial resolution of 1.36 mrad and a temperature resolution of 50 mK.
-Two A315s should be used to form a forward looking stereo pair.
+Two A315s are used to form a forward looking stereo pair.